as_SonoGx2 is a stereo sonogram.

 Minimum system requirements: winXP, sound device with a stereo input source, CPU with SSE/SSE2.

-The program creates a file "settings.ini" in your "appdata" directory (the exact location depends on the OS).
+The standalone version creates a file "settings.ini" in your "appdata" directory (the exact location depends on the OS).

 - Two-channel sonogram, FFT size of 512, displayed as 257 pixels vertically